top of page

 Rev Leigh Greenwood

-Sunday Worship 1 February | The Man in the Wilderness
+Sunday Worship 1 February | The Devil in the Desert

 Matthew 4:1-11 Then Jesus was led by the Spirit into the wilderness to be tempted by the devil.
 After fasting forty days and forty nights, he was hungry.
 The tempter came to him and said, “If you are the Son of God, tell these stones to become bread.”
 Jesus answered, “It is written: ‘Man shall not live on bread alone, but on every word that comes from the mouth of God.’”
 Then the devil took him to the holy city and had him stand on the highest point of the temple.
 “If you ar